top of page

 This is often where companies stumble.
 Teams may focus heavily on optimising the user experience while losing sight of rising product costs.
 A product without a healthy margin restricts the ability to use a broad range of commercial channels.
 If distributors are involved, their margins must be accounted for early—ignoring them weakens the business case from the start.

+Strategic design succeeds when all three pillars—desirability, viability, and feasibility—align.
 It is like the "glue" that holds these three together, ensuring the solution is sustainable, usable, and profitable.

 Companies that understand this process and execute accordingly are the ones that create sustainable, defensible innovation.